FrancoAquistapace/SOM_for_Atomistic_Samples_V2/README.md

 ## Updates:
 Currently working on giving the user the option to change the learning rate funtion, eta, with a few alternatives such as a power-law and an exponential decrease.
-Another important issue still to be addressed is the writing times of the output files.
+Another important issue still to be addressed is the training time of the SOM.